japp-io/flat-equalizer/docs/index.md

 # Welcome to Flat Equalizer

-This documentation provides detailed information about using the Flat Equalizer - Bass Booster app to enhance your audio experience on Android devices.
+This documentation provides detailed information about using the Flat Equalizer app to enhance your audio experience on Android devices.

 ## Quick Start